-These topics inspired John’s first album: Love, Lives and Landscape in 2008 which was followed in 2010 by a second album: Storey Lines.
-Each track is carefully crafted with intelligent lyrics, tells a story and has an easy going catchy melody.
-John’s 3rd CD, “More Storey Lines” released in 2013 are available as a download from Amazon, iTunes and CD Baby and his 2015 album “Storey’s in Song” can be obtained from John via this website contact page.
+John’s first CD: Love, Lives and Landscape was launched in 2008 which was followed in 2010 by a second: Storey Lines.
+Each song is carefully crafted with intelligent lyrics, tells a story and has an easy going catchy melody.
+Tracks from John’s 3rd CD, “More Storey Lines” released in 2013 are available as a download from Amazon, iTunes and CD Baby and his 2015 album “Storey’s in Song” can be obtained from John via this website contact page.
 “Follow Me” is his 5th album with delicious harmonies from Caroline Carfrae, and a 6th album is now available.

 “Landscapes” has 12 songs, mostly inspired by our lovely British countryside.
 The album has been arranged and produced with the help of the talented Sarah Dean.
 The backing is provided by some of the best musical talent to be found anywhere.
 All proceeds from sales will be donated to a local charity.